puppeteer/puppeteer/docs/api/puppeteer.page.exposefunction.md

 If the puppeteerFunction returns a `Promise`, it will be awaited.

+:::note

-NOTE: Functions installed via `page.exposeFunction` survive navigations.
+Functions installed via `page.exposeFunction` survive navigations.

+:::note

 **Signature:**